welovedevs/react-ultimate-resume/README.md

 <br />

-# Developer-Profile by WeLoveDevs.com
+# react-ultimate-resume by WeLoveDevs.com
-**Developer-Profile** is an open-source customizable software developer resume to highlight your skills and experiences.
+**react-ultimate-resume** is an open-source customizable software developer resume to highlight your skills and experiences.

 Discover a modern approach of the traditionnal CV that includes animations and latest front-end technologies.
 Impress recruiters or customers with your projects, hobbies and experiences as never before.